anubhav1206/anubhav1206/README.md

 ## 🔭 My Projects

-Here are some of the projects I've been working on:
+Here are some of the projects I've worked on:

 1. [AI Image Generator](https://github.com/anubhav1206/AI-image-generator)- A fully responsive text-to-image AI web app built with React that generates 1024x1024 images based on the prompt provided.
    [Live Site](https://anubhav-ai-image-generator.netlify.app/)